chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 chainctl config edit
 ```

 This will open a text editor (`nano`, by default) where you can edit the local `chainctl` config.
-Add the following lines to this file..
+Add the following lines to this file.

 ```
 default: